karl-johan-grahn/phd_topic_ideas/content/efficiency.md

-# Software development team efficiency
+# Software development team efficiency - continuous optimization of match quality

 ## Research problem

-In software development companies, teams are often organized based on experience and subjective opinions, rather than on objective measurements and research findings.
-Team constellation is important because it fundamentally affects individual performance, team performance, organizational performance, and industrial performance.
-The guidelines that exist for team formations are often passed along through folklore rather than based on scientific research.
+In software development companies, there are some recurring fundamental issues around team efficiency:

+* Teams are organized based on experience and subjective opinions, rather than on objective measurements and research findings
+* The practices that exist for team formations are often passed along through folklore rather than being based on scientific research
+* Team performance is rarely measured and vaguely understood
+* Management performance is rarely measured and vaguely understood

+Team constellation is important because it fundamentally affects individual performance, team performance, organizational performance, and industry performance.
+Measuring performance objectively is important because otherwise it becomes subject to subjective interpretations.

 The goal of the research is to understand how to improve efficiency of software development teams while maintaining the same level of trust, happiness, and autonomy.